Rishabh1-dubey/Payment-App/README.md

-## Payment APP - where user can makes a transctions
+## Payment APP - where user can makes a transctions and many more